Elderly home turns to wearables for contact tracing, sidestepping Apple-Google limits

 Walter said the system has proved accurate over the last two years for tracking residents’ activities at The Legacy, but its reliability in contact tracing is yet to be seen.

 Setting up beacons and special-purpose devices like CarePredict’s Tempo may be too costly and complex for some facilities.
-But wearables that communicate with each other through Bluetooth signals may be more suitable, and software development company Myplanet and automaker Ford Motor Co are among those testing popular Bluetooth-based fitness trackers and smartwatches from companies such as Fitbit Inc and Samsung Electronics Co.
+But wearables that communicate with each other through Bluetooth signals may be more suitable, and software development company Myplanet and automaker Ford Motor Co (F.N) are among those testing popular Bluetooth-based fitness trackers and smartwatches from companies such as Fitbit Inc (FIT.N) and Samsung Electronics Co (005930.KS).

 One of Myplanet’s experiments found that companies hoping to reduce costs and hassles by allowing workers to use existing gadgets will face connection challenges because of variances in the devices’ Bluetooth technology, said Greg Fields, who is leading the Toronto-based firm’s contact tracing efforts for its multinational clients.